 - At least their body size amount of hay each day.
-This is very important for healthy teeth and digestion. - · A handful of fresh vegetables, morning and evening.
+This is very important for healthy teeth and digestion. - A handful of fresh vegetables, morning and evening.
 Although rabbits love carrots, they contain a lot of sugar, which is bad for your rabbits' teeth.
 Carrots are OK now and again, but you can feed the green leafy tops as often as you like! - A tablespoon of commercial rabbit nuggets (not muesli-type mix) once a day for rabbits under 3.5kg, and twice a day for rabbits over 3.5kg.

 It's important not to make sudden changes to your rabbits' diet, as this can make them go off their food completely.
-If you're not sure what to feed, ask your vet or vet nurse, and they'll be happy It sounds obvious, but pets that eat too much get fat!
+If you're not sure what to feed, ask your vet or vet nurse, and they'll be happy to help you.

+It sounds obvious, but pets that eat too much get fat!
 If you feed your rabbit a lot of treats as well as their normal food, most of the extra calories will turn into fat.
-Rabbits don't need treats to know you love them: playing and spending time with you
+Rabbits don't need treats to know you love them: playing and spending time with you are what they enjoy most of all.